 CIR(A) vide order dated September 24, 2021 remanded back the case to assessing officer to the extent of issue of input tax claim on services, however, failed to adjudicate grounds on remaining issues while issuing the aforesaid order.
 The Company filed a rectification application under section 57 of the ST Act with respect to grounds not adjudicated in the impugned order and the CIR (A) vide its order dated May 30, 2023 decided the rectification application filed by the Company while holding that the entire order dated September 24, 2021 will be considered as remanded back.
-In addition, the Company also preferred an appeal before the ATIR on issues not adjudicated as well as issue of input tax disallowance remanded back to the assessing officer which is also pending adjudication.
+In addition, the Company also preferred an appeal before the ATIR on issues not adjudicated along with issue of input tax disallowance remanded back to the assessing officer which is also pending adjudication.

 Meanwhile, DCIR has re-examined the case and revised the sales tax demand amounting to Rs.
 4,191.16 million along with default surcharge to be calculated at the time of recovery and penalty amounting Rs.
 234.72 million through order dated June 25, 2023 by declaring inadmissible input tax claim on services not related with taxable supplies.
-However, due to multiple discrepancies observed in the DCIR order, the Commissioner Inland Revenue (CIR) vide order dated 19 July 2023 issued under section 45(A)(4) of the ST Act remanded back the case to the learned DCIR along with the directions to provide sufficient opportunity to the Company.
-Remand back proceedings are pending with the department.
-DCIR, Audit-I issued another assessment order u/s 11(2) dated April 27, 2021 for the period December 2018 to September 2019, while specifying that the Company is not eligible for claiming the input tax paid on purchase of goods and services not relevant to production of electricity and thereby creating sales tax demand of Rs 3,054.24 million along with penalty amounting Rs.
+However, due to multiple discrepancies observed in the DCIR order, the Commissioner Inland Revenue (CIR) vide order dated 19 July 2023 issued under section 45(A)(4) of the ST Act remanded back the case to the learned DCIR along with the directions to provide sufficient opportunity of hearing to the Company.

+DCIR, Audit-I issued another assessment order u/s 11(2) dated April 27, 2021 for the period December 2018 to September 2019, while specifying that the Company is not eligible for claiming the input tax paid on purchase of goods and services not relevant to production of electricity and thereby created sales tax demand of Rs 3,054.24 million along with penalty amounting Rs.
 124.73 million and default surcharge to be calculated at the time of payment.
 Being aggrieved with the order, the Company filed rectification application with DCIR u/s 57 and an appeal before CIR (A).
 'DCIR issued rectification order dated June 17, 2021 and reduced the sales tax demand to Rs.
 1,534.36 million along with penalty amounting Rs 124.7 million and default surcharge to be calculated at the time of recovery.
 CIR (A) vide order dated October 05, 2021 has set aside and remanded back the order of DCIR with regards to tax demand of Rs.
 1,534.36 million along with penalty amounting Rs.
-76.72 million whereas deleted the demand relating to penalty amounting Rs.
 45.56 million and upheld another penalty amount of Rs.
 2.41 million.
 Being aggrieved with the demand upheld by CIR (A), the Company preferred an appeal before ATIR which is pending adjudication.